dav-par/eng114_DevOps/Documentation/docs/terminal.md

 - `enter` to see one more line in a page
 - `spacebar` to see next page in list
 - `-h` or `-help` for help
-- there is no undoo or recyling bin
+- there is no undo or recycling bin
 - symbolic links are #TODO
 - `.` dotfiles are hidden files
 - avoid spaces in file names, use quotes if needed `"my notes.txt"`